 As for me, I use Moroccan Stew recipes as more like suggestions than prescriptions.
-Just use some good ingredients and cook 'em gentle and slow.
-It'll come out nice-like.
+Just use some good ingredients and cook ‘em gentle and slow.
+It’ll be comforting in the end.

 When everything’s tender, taste it and season to taste with salt, pepper and some lemon and fresh herbs.
 Dish it up with couscous or some toasted pita or maybe just a day-old hunk of baguette.

-It'll be fine.
-I'm betting it'll even be tasty.
-Maybe it'll be a work of art your guests will remember with fondness for the rest of their lives.
+It’ll be fine.
+I’m betting it’ll even be tasty.
+Maybe it’ll be a work of art that your friends and family will remember with fondness for the rest of their lives.

 That’s why there’s a million recipes for Moroccan Stew.
 No matter how you do it, you’re almost guaranteed to get it right.

 2 Tbsp olive oil

 4 skin-on chicken thighs OR 1 1/2 lb lamb cubes (optional)

 3 cloves garlic, sliced

 2 tsp ground cumin

 1-2 tsp Aleppo pepper or another chili powder (optional)